 Contextualization of the manager's role in modern corporations, understanding skills as strategic variables in business objectives.
-Identification of the leadership pipeline and the evolution to the concept of people management, discussion on each leadership model in the contemporary scenario, with emphasis on the leader-coach model.
-Recognition of the profile cast for the high performance manager, describing their specific competencies and the mental models to be stimulated in the team.
+Identify the leadership pipeline and the evolution to the concept of people management, discussing each leadership model in the contemporary scenario, emphasizing the leader-coach model.
+Recognition of the profile cast for the high-performance manager, describing their specific competencies and the mental models to be stimulated in the team.
 Construction of the HR function of the manager, designing his actions of attracting talent, evaluation, development and disconnection.

-AD7541 Environmental Management 3 C/h

-Environmental management presents the work of academic researchers and professionals outside universities, including those in business, government, research establishments, and public interest groups, presenting a wide spectrum of viewpoints and approaches, about the natural resources.
+AD7541 Environmental Management 3 C/h Environmental management presents the work of academic researchers and professionals outside universities, including those in business, government, research establishments, and public interest groups, presenting a wide spectrum of viewpoints and approaches, about the natural resources.